 Customer Data Privacy

-Our advertising unit, Xandr, provides marketers with advertising solutions enhanced with valuable customer insights from AT&T’s TV, mobile and broadband services – combined with extensive ad inventory including WarnerMedia’s cable networks and premium content from third-party media brands.
+WarnerMedia’s advertising unit, Xandr, provides marketers with advertising solutions enhanced with valuable customer insights from AT&T’s TV, mobile and broadband services – combined with an extensive ad inventory, including WarnerMedia’s cable networks and premium content from third-party media brands.
 As part of our efforts to boost transparency, we offer an Online Advertising & Ad Tech Glossary to educate consumers on the advertising industry’s many technical terms.
 We ensure the data Xandr collects does not reflect names, email addresses or other information that directly identifies a user.
 And Xandr never sells data from our platform pertaining to any individual that we know is a minor.
-For more information, see our Customer Privacy issue brief.
+For more information, see our Privacy issue brief.

-Customers have the ability to restrict AT&T’s use of their Customer Proprietary Network Information (CPNI) for the purposes of receiving offers about new types of products and services from the AT&T Family of Companies.
+Customers can restrict AT&T’s use of their Customer Proprietary Network Information (CPNI) for the purposes of receiving offers about new types of products and services from the AT&T family of companies.
 For more information, visit the Customer Proprietary Network Information website.

-- the media/content creator – as a revenue source, and mechanism for reducing the overall cost of production
+- The media/content creator – as a revenue source, and mechanism for reducing the overall cost of production

-- the audience – by enhancing content and offering advertising that is relevant and less intrusive
+- The audience – by enhancing content and offering advertising that is relevant and less intrusive

-- the advertiser – by developing an environment for their ad that drives deeper awareness and engagement with their product and/or service
+- The advertiser – by developing an environment for their ad that drives deeper awareness and engagement with their product and/or service

 More Social Issue Briefs